From the 1st September 2015 the NRMM standards apply to:

 - Using NRMM between 37 and 560KW

-All NRMM these regulations apply to must conform to a set EU Engine Emissions Stage or have an exemption issued by the Greater London Authority.
+All NRMM these standards apply to must conform to a set EU Engine Emissions Stage or have an exemption issued by the Greater London Authority.
+Other users of NRMM, such as people undertaking roadworks, are encouraged to meet the standards and may use this register to show that they are compliant.

-There are tighter engine emissions standards for developments that fall within the central activity zone (CAZ) and Canary Wharf (View map), and these developments must also use this site to record NRMM usage.
+There are tighter engine emissions standards for developments that fall within the central activity zone (CAZ) and Canary Wharf (View map).

 From the 1st September 2020 tighter standards apply across Greater London, the CAZ and Canary Wharf, and all developments must use this site to record NRMM usage